AnUsHkAIT/CraveCart/README.md

 To use CraveCart:

 Open your browser and navigate to http://localhost:3000.
-Browse the menu items, add them to your cart, and proceed to checkout.
-Follow the on-screen instructions to complete your order.
+Browse the menu items, add them to your cart, and proceed to checkout and Payment Follow the on-screen instructions to complete your order.